(sorry for my voice in the audio, I have a little cold :)

 - I called the car, that I bought last week, “Enginelina Jolie”.

 - Ich habe das Auto, das ich letzte Woche gekauft habe, “Enginelina Jolie” genannt.

-Dass on the contrary has nothing to do with things, person or pieces of information.
-Its purpose is purely grammatical in that it doesn’t really mean anything.
-If your sentence is a hotel, dass works there and organizes the guests in the west wing.
-It connects phrases, no more no less.
+Because dass has nothing to do with things, person or pieces of information.
+In fact, it doesn’t really mean anything.
+Its pure grammatical function.
+Like… if a sentence is a hotel, dass works there and organizes the guests in the west wing.
+What it does is connecting phrases, no more no less.
 It is ranked 29 on the list of the most frequently used words in written German and in spoken it is likely to be even higher.

 - Er hat gesagt, dass er um 10 anruft.